Henry Nasrallah Award for Excellence in Clinical Psychopharmacology Education

 Nominee Eligibility and Award Criteria

 The Henry Nasrallah award consists of a $3,500 award amount ($2,500 honoraria provided to the award recipient plus $1,000 to cover travel expenses of the award winner).
-This award will be presented during the 2025 ASCP Annual Meeting (formerly NCDEU) on May 27-May 30, 2025 in Scottsdale, AZ.
-The Award Winner must attend the 2025 ASCP Annual Meeting.
+This award will be presented during the 2026 ASCP Annual Meeting (formerly NCDEU) on May 26-May 29, 2026 in Miami, FL.
+The Award Winner must attend the 2026 ASCP Annual Meeting.

 About Dr. Henry Nasrallah